learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q72.** An embedded payment iframe must be able to submit a form but must not be allowed to run JavaScript or open popups.
+**Q.** An embedded payment iframe must be able to submit a form but must not be allowed to run JavaScript or open popups.
 Which `sandbox` value is correct?

 - A) `sandbox="allow-scripts allow-forms"`
 - B) `sandbox="allow-forms"`